What we collect, what we don’t.

 - Your file’s bytes

 - Your name — we don’t ask for it.
-The file-proof flow asks for nothing; the developer-API account asks only for an email address (used for magic-link sign-in and account-related notices).
+Anchoring a proof requires a free account, which asks only for an email address (used for magic-link sign-in and account-related notices); verification asks for nothing.
 Note: the optional filename label and memo fields above are freeform — if you type your name there, we’ll receive it

 - Any tracking-cookie or browser-fingerprint payload